unopolicinglab/website/content/publication/hashimi_ouellet_2025/index.md

 +++
 # Paper title
-title = "The Prevalence of Subgroups Within a Police Department"
+title = "Invite Only: The Prevalence of Subgroups Within a Police Department"

 # Authors
 authors = ["hashimi", "ouellet"]